vote/docs.voteamerica.org/docs/api/index.md

 boolean value is given, and for Multi-select-format fields, a list is given.
 For all other field formats, the value is provided as a string.

-The `footnote` property is populated when the state's value for a given field has exceptions or requires further explanation.
+The `footnotes` property is populated when the state's value for a given field has exceptions or requires further explanation.

+**Response structure:**

 ```markdown
 {